luka1199/Leaflet.AnimatedSearchBox/README.md

 // Removes a previously added listener function (handler) of a particular DOM event (event)
 // from the button of the searchbox searchbox.offButton(event, handler);

-// Adds a listener function (handler) to a particular DOM event (event)
-// of the autocomplete list
-searchbox.onAutocomplete(event, handler);

-// Removes a previously added listener function (handler) of a particular DOM event (event)
-// from the autocomplete list
-searchbox.offAutocomplete(event, handler);

 ```